 Whether you’ve been before or it’s your first time it can be hard to process all the information out there.
 Be sure to check out our complete Planning Guide as well as our FREE 13-page downloadable itinerary.

-And come join our private Facebook Group where you can ask questions and get advice from real travellers!
+Also, book a Trip Consultation and come join our private Facebook Group where you can ask questions and get advice from real travellers!

 When to visit Greece

 The best times to visit Greece are April-June and September-October.
-The weather will be a bit milder and it will be less crowded.
+The weather will be a bit milder, and it will be less crowded.

-High season is late June to early September, and prices will reflect that as will the crowds, the number of cruise ships and accommodation availability.
-In saying that Summer is not exactly terrible especially in some of the lesser-known spots.
+High season is late June to early September, and prices will reflect that, as will the crowds, the number of cruise ships and accommodation availability.
+In saying that, summer is not exactly terrible, especially in some of the lesser-known spots.
 The water is warmer, there are blue skies every day and a fabulous holiday atmosphere as Greece is at its absolute prime.

-Orthodox Easter is an especially wonderful time to visit Greece as it becomes very festive with parades, parties, and on many islands bonfires, fireworks and other activities and traditions.
+Orthodox Easter is an especially wonderful time to visit Greece, as it becomes very festive with parades, parties, and, on many islands, bonfires, fireworks, and other activities and traditions.

 There are other festivals throughout the year that can vary from place to place and can be quite incredible.